affinidi/atn-workshop-nextjs/Module-1/affinidi-login.md

 ### Add login button at Home page

-Import next package and Update `src/pages/index.tsx` with Affinidi Login Buttion and `handleLogin` to initiate Login
+Import next package and Update `src/pages/index.tsx` with Affinidi Login Button and `handleLogin` to initiate Login

 ```javascript
 import Image from "next/image";